gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 .. admonition:: Tasks

     #.
 Play the 5 notes: c, e, g, e, c in octave 4.
     #.
-Starting with C in octave 4, play the next 6 notes that are each one semitone higher htan the previous note.
+Starting with C in octave 4, play the next 6 notes that are each one semitone higher than the previous note.
 Use sharps as needed.
     #.
-Play the 5 notes: c, e, g, e, c with a tempo of 120, 180 and 240bpm.
+Play the 5 notes: c, e, g, e, c with a tempo of 120, 180 and 240bpm without a for loop.
     #.
+Play the 3 notes: 'e4:4', 'f#', 'g' with a tempo of 120, 180 and 240bpm using a for loop for the tempos.
-Design a function that takes the 5 notes: c, e, g, e, c, as one parameter; takes a tempo list of 120, 240, 360 , 480 and 600 bpm as a second parameter and a third parameter: sleep_time with default value 1000.
+    #.
+Design a function that takes the list of 3 notes ['e4:4', 'f#', 'g'] as one parameter; takes a tempo list of 120, 240, 360 , 480 and 600 bpm as a second parameter and a third parameter sleep_time with default value 1000.
 Use a repeat loop to set the tempo and play the notes_list.

     .. dropdown::
         :icon: codescan